Year

 While Fifth Fleet and its regional partners do not have enough manned ships and aircraft to cover these bodies of water and deter malign behavior, “for pennies on the dollar we can put unmanned platforms out there, we can couple it with artificial intelligence … [and then] we can use our manned ships much more efficiently, much more effectively,” then-Fifth Fleet Commander Vice Adm.
 Brad Cooper said.

-Task Force 59 was called upon to integrate commercial unmanned systems, AI tools and networks with existing manned platforms and operations centers in the region.
-It was also asked to work alongside the commercial vendors to apply operational lessons learned and rapidly iterate the technology.
+Task Force 59 was tasked with integrating commercial unmanned systems, AI tools, and networks with existing manned platforms and operations centers in the region.
+It was also asked to work alongside the commercial vendors to apply operational lessons learned and rapidly iterate on the technology.

 Human operators cannot pick out behavior outside the normal pattern of life in these crowded waterways, but Task Force 59’s tools—a combination of unmanned systems, their sensors, a mesh network, and artificial intelligence and machine learning tools—proved they could identify suspicious behaviors and cue manned ships to investigate.